Privacy Notice at Collection (CA residents)

 Job Applications for Positions with PrideStaff

 In addition to our online product, we also will collect personal information through our Sites for open positions within our own company.
-Candidates for positions with a PrideStaff company will be required to submit their name, mailing and email address, phone number, job history, and a resume.
+Candidates for positions with a PrideStaff company will be required to submit their name, mailing and email address, phone number, job history, and resume.
 When you apply for a job with a PrideStaff company, we use your information only for the purpose of fulfilling your job application with a PrideStaff company.
 We may share your information with third parties to process your application or to conduct a background check, which may include a credit check.

 Updating Your Personal Information